Chapter 5: The Boy Dies

 always the same poised, and confident person he was when he first joined

 the squad.
-Since his arrival I had also found him to be very reliable.
+Since his arrival I had also found him to be very dependable.

 He had a lot of common sense to boot.
 Looking back, I believe the main